prebid/prebid-server-java/extra/modules/optable-targeting/README.md

 ### Timeout considerations

-The timeout value specified in the execution plan for the `bidder-request` hook should allow enough time for the Optable Targeting API call to complete.
-The API call is initiated earlier in the `raw-auction-request` stage and runs in parallel with other auction processing, so the effective wait time at the `bidder-request` stage is typically much shorter than the full API roundtrip.
+The `bidder-request` hook timeout is used as the timeout budget for the Optable Targeting API call Future that is initiated in the `raw-auction-request` stage.
+The API call runs in parallel with other auction processing, so the effective wait time at the `bidder-request` stage is typically much shorter than the full API roundtrip.
+The `raw-auction-request` hook timeout only needs to cover its own lightweight setup (validation, sampling) and can be kept short.

 **Note:** Do not confuse hook timeout value with the module timeout parameter which is optional.
 The hook timeout value would depend on the cloud/region where the PBS instance is hosted and the latency to reach the Optable's servers.
 This